MattSturgeon/nix-config/README.md

 If the host is not running NixOS (or is configured seperately from home-manager) use `home-manager` instead of `nixos-rebuild` to build the standalone config: E.g. `home-manager switch --flake .#matt@desktop`.

+## Live USB

+A custom bootable ISO can be generated using `nix build .#installer` and then flashed using `dd`, `gnome-disks` or similar.

+The bootable ISO contains much of my normal configuration for convenience.
+As time goes on I plan to ensure that useful tools and scripts are also included.

 ## Updating

 Update the flake loak file by using `nix flake update`, optionally with `--commit-lock-file`.